taskcluster/scrum/sprints/20200526-support-worker-reregistration/sprint-retrospective.md

-# Sprint retrospective - Support worker re-registration
+# Sprint retrospective - Support worker re-registration, May 26 - June 12, 2020

 ## What worked
 * Having a dedicated product owner